drabelpdx/Epi_W9_codereview/README.md

 This README outlines the details of collaborating on this Ember application.
 A short introduction of this app could easily go here.

+## ** David's Notes **
+This is a Question and Answer Board app.
+The user may post, edit, and delete questions.
+Readers may post answers.

+Data storage:  The data will be persisted on a Firebase account.

+Known issue: When adding a new answer, two entries will appear.
+After refresh, only one will persist.
+Could not track down the cause.

 ## Prerequisites

 You will need the following things properly installed on your computer.